 Be watchful in prayer with thanksgiving

-So find your own ways to give thanks and praise to God.
+Find your own ways to give thanks and praise to God.
 Dance, laugh, pray.
 Sing, praise, hug.
 Shout, boogie, rap.
 Whatever you do, do it with thanksgiving.
 Our living God is worthy of our thanksgiving and praise.
 And, blessedly, it blesses and protects us.
 Isn’t it time to make it the most used spiritual weapon?
 I think so.

 Thank you for reminding us to be watchful in our prayers.